unkerpete/GAproj1/readme.md

 <br>subGroupNum refers to the amount of sub-groups per session;</p>

-**Limitation: subGroupSize needs to be a smaller number than subGroupNum**
-<br>Because of the method explained above in the approach section, i.e. taking the last name of each sub-group to form the first sub-group for the next session, the program will not be able to sub-group beyond the 1st session when subGroupSize is larger than SubGroupNum.
+**Limitation: subGroupSize needs to be a smaller number than subGroupNum** Because of the method explained above in the approach section, i.e. taking the last name of each sub-group to form the first sub-group for the next session, the program will not be able to sub-group beyond the 1st session when subGroupSize is larger than SubGroupNum.
 This is visualised better below:

-<br>[[a, b, c, d],
+[[a, b, c, d],
 <br>[e, f, g, h],
 <br>[i, j, k, l]]